ciphersmaug/tilt-camunda-plugin/README.md

 ![alt image](./images/properties_panel_extension.png)

-The information will automatically appended to the xml representation of the model in the following format:
+The information will automatically append to the xml representation of the model in the following format:

 ```xml
 <bpmn:extensionElements>